stonemjs/docs/src/docs/essentials/event-handler.md

 - Executed **once per incoming event**
 - Independent of the integration layer or platform

-It is the final stage of the request lifecycle — the domain’s direct response to the external world.
+It is the final stage of the request lifecycle, the domain’s direct response to the external world.

 ### Platform-Agnostic